levkk/rwf/docs/docs/index.md

 ```

 `rwf::prelude::*` includes the vast majority of types, structs, traits and functions you'll be using when building controllers with Rwf.
-Adding this declaration in your source files will make handling imports easier, but it's not required.
+Adding this declaration to your source files will make handling imports easier, but it's not required.

-Rwf controllers are defined as Rust structs which implement the [`Controller`](../controllers/) trait.
+Rwf controllers are defined as Rust structs that implement the [`Controller`](../controllers/) trait.
 The trait is asynchronous, hence the `#[async_trait]` macro[^2],
 and has only one method you need to implement: `async fn handle`.
 This method
 accepts a [`Request`](../controllers/request), and must return a [`Response`](../controllers/response).